How to Reduce Logistics Costs? Top 10 Ways to Reduce Logistics Costs in eCommerce in 2023

 Running an eCommerce business efficiently is an arduous task.
 Managing eCommerce logistics along with constantly thinking of various ways to reduce logistics costs further adds to the woes of owners of operations of online businesses.
 Expenses line up for the owner even before they set up the website.
-Although a responsive website and preferred domain cost around a hundred dollars, the eCommerce business demands anywhere between $1000 – $10,000 for a small company and the north of $50,000 for a medium-sized start-up.
+Although a responsive website and preferred domain cost around a hundred dollars, the eCommerce business demands anywhere between $1000 – $10,000 for a small company and north of $50,000 for a medium-sized start-up.

 Once up and running, the enterprise starts to demand cash inflow for various other activities like:

 - Inventory: Things that an eCommerce business sells are the priority.
-Having good quality stuff to sell helps the business owners make a brand name.
+Having good quality stuff to sell helps business owners make a brand name.
 Tying up with worthy sellers to procure the raw material or the finished good is critical for the business’s success.

 - Operational Costs: These include costs like incorporation and registration of the company, any legal fees, trademarking the logo, or buying software for internal or customer use.

 - Website Costs: From buying the preferred domain, building and running a website to maintaining a secure payment gateway comes under website costs.
-In fact, purchasing server costs around $200 to begin with.
+In fact, purchasing a server costs around $200, to begin with.
 Although purchasing an SSL certificate adds to the cost, custom designing and developing a website that runs on all digital platforms alike can cost anywhere above $10,000.

 - Offline and Miscellaneous Costs: From buying an office space to running it, involves rent, infrastructure costs, internet costs, and other maintenance costs.